riptano/astra-portal-getting-started/loadDataIntoAstraDB/README.md

 **In this guide, we will**
 - Create a database to explore data loading
-- Use the Astra data loader to load example data
-- Use the Astra data loader to load a CSV
+- Use the Astra data loader to upload your own dataset
 - Use DSBulk with the Astra Shell
+- Verify both datasets using the CQL Console

 # Prerequisites
 While not required for ALL of the following sections you'll want to have